Image credit Norris

 Below is the seating chart for Grandstand 1 at the Montreal Grand Prix.

-Sections 1 to 6 are the tallest, 7 to 10 are slightly lower and 11 to 13 are the smallest.
+Sections 1 to 6 are the tallest, going up to Row K at the back.

 The seat numbers increase from left to right as you stand on the track and look at the stand.
 The numbers start from 1 at the beginning of each section.